SHASHWAT-MISHRA-997/Insight-PDF-Chat-Bot/README.md

 Enable PDF Analytics:

 Navigate to PDF Analytics Settings.
-Enable options like Word Count, Character Count, and Sentiment Analysis.
+Enable options like Word Count, Character Count and Sentiment Analysis.
 Ask Questions:

 Type your question in the input box and click "Submit".